FeatherCoin/feathercoin-ui/README.md

 ## Note

-For more details about the [Insight API](https://github.com/bitpay/insight-api) configuration and end-points, go to [Insight API GitHub repository](https://github.com/bitpay/insight-api).
+For more details about the [Feathercoin API](https://github.com/FeatherCoin/feathercoin-api) configuration and end-points, go to [Feathercoin API GitHub repository](https://github.com/FeatherCoin/feathercoin-api).

 ## Contribute